jmfgdev/No-Opener-No-Phishers/README.md

-# No Opener, No Phishers
+# No Opener, No Phishers, No JQuery

 Chrome extension to reduce the risk of falling victim to phishing attacks, remixed with no JQuery.
 Read Jamie's post about this for more info: [Browsers are broken, but nobody cares.
 All it took was 1 line of code to fix it.](https://medium.com/@Jamie_Farrelly/browsers-are-broken-but-nobody-cares-all-it-took-was-1-line-of-code-to-fix-it-f8af13c18cff).